arturkulig/js-book/md/var/index.md

-# You can name values
+# Name values

+Each individual value can have many names.

+Each name can always point to a single value.

 [#](./let/index.md)
 [#](./const.md)